 Why does it matter?

-Both a developer and implement may be able to get the same results for your project, but what matters is how they achieve the results – as it affects the quality of the product, security, licencing and the ongoing maintenance.
+A developer or implement may be able to get the same results for your project, but what matters is how they achieve the results – as it affects the quality of the product, security, licencing and the ongoing maintenance.

 Plugin bloat is a well known fact in the WordPress community – the more plugins installed, the slower the site runs.